braintree/braintree_ruby/pay_with_paypal_documentation.md

 The call to `Braintree.PayPal.create` will place the Pay with PayPal button inside the div you provided, (`#paypal-container`, in this case), and open a lightbox when the user clicks Pay with PayPal.

-Once the user has completed the authentication with PayPal inside the lightbox, a token is written to the input you provided, (`#payment-method-nonce`, in this case).
-You can use this token with your server side call to `Braintree::Transaction.sale` in order to complete the checkout.
+Once the user has completed the authentication with PayPal inside the lightbox, a nonce is written to the input you provided, (`#payment-method-nonce`, in this case).
+You can use this nonce with your server side call to `Braintree::Transaction.sale` in order to complete the checkout.

 ### Checkout

-Here's the final server side code to complete the checkout; in our Sinatra app, this route accepts the post from the form defined above.
+Here's the final server side code to complete the transaction; in our Sinatra app, this route accepts the post from the form defined above.

 ```ruby